 Virtual reality is quickly becoming a much-touted tool for providers, and as it uses become better known and tested, it’s likely the healthcare VR market will grow exponentially in the next few years.

 Indeed, the technology is already begin used by surgeons in Texas and London prior to and during surgeries.
 Meanwhile, providers are also using the tech for patients as a way to improve pain management.
-Cedars-Sinai Medical Center in New York, for instance, has recently run a pilot that equips patients with Samsung Gear Oculus VR headsets that feature soothing videos and games as a way to better manage pain without medication.
+Cedars-Sinai Medical Center in Los Angeles, for instance, has recently run a pilot that equips patients with Samsung Gear Oculus VR headsets that feature soothing videos and games as a way to better manage pain without medication.

 “The opioid crisis doesn’t just cost money, it also costs lives,” said Dr. Brennan Spiegel, director of health services research at Cedars-Sinai, in a press release.
 “We need to find ways to stem the tide without relying entirely on medicines.
 Health technology, like virtual reality, has tremendous potential to improve outcomes while saving costs.”